NguyenVanManh-AI/100daysofcode/day03/README.md

 # Day 3 - HTML Projects (Test your knowledge)

-> building is the best way to learn to code.
+> building projects is the best way to learn to code.

 Follow my journey on Instagram [@codinghashira](https://instagram.com/codinghashira)<br>